Tajammul-Zamer/cmd-tutorial/README.md

 - Click on the "Start" button located at the bottom left corner of the screen.
 - In the search bar, type "Command Prompt" or "CMD" (without the quotes).
 - In the search results, click on the "Command Prompt" or "CMD" app.

 #### 2.Using the Run Dialog:
 - Press the Windows key + R on your keyboard simultaneously.
 The Run dialog will open.
 - Type "cmd" or "cmd.exe" (without the quotes) in the Run dialog.
 - Press Enter or click on the "OK" button.

+#### 3.Using File Explorer:
+- Open the File Explorer by pressing the Windows key + E on your keyboard.
+- In the address bar at the top, type "cmd" (without the quotes) and press Enter.
+- The Command Prompt window will open, starting in the current directory.

+#### 4.Using the Power User Menu (Windows 10 and Windows 8):
+- Right-click on the "Start" button or press the Windows key + X on your keyboard.
+- In the menu that appears, click on "Command Prompt" or "Command Prompt (Admin)".

+#### 5.Using Task Manager:
+- Press Ctrl + Shift + Esc on your keyboard to open the Task Manager.
+- In the Task Manager, click on the "File" menu.
+- Choose "Run new task" or "Run new task (Administrator)".
+- In the "Create new task" dialog, type "cmd" or "cmd.exe" (without the quotes).
+- Press Enter or click on the "OK" button.